 Before you decide which organizational method works best for you, you need to go through all your shoes.
 Toss out any pairs you don’t wear anymore or are too worn and torn.
 You can also take this chance to sort your shoes by season.
 You don’t need winter boots taking up valuable space in the middle of April.
 Put those babies into storage until it’s time to break them out again.

 Now, count how many pairs you have.
-This will tell you what type and how many organizers you may need.
+This will tell you what type and how many shoe shelves you may need to store shoes.

 Select The Right Organizers